aschzero/hera/README.md

 ## Required Volumes

 * `/var/run/docker.sock` – Attaching the Docker daemon as a volume allows Hera to monitor container events.
-* `/path/to/cert` – Allows Cloudflare to authenticate you during tunnel creation.
-Replace with the path of the certificate obtained earlier.
+* `/path/to/cert` – Replace with the path of the parent directory of your obtained certificate.
+This allows Cloudflare to authenticate you during tunnel creation.

 ## Persisting Logs

-Logs for Hera itself and active tunnels are sent to both stdout and their own log files located at `/var/log/hera`.
+Logs for Hera and active tunnels reside in `/var/log/hera` in addition to being printed to stdout.
 You can mount a volume to persist the logs on your host machine:

 ```
 docker run \